SamuelSwartzberg/flashcardifying_text_temp/inf.md

 border can also be seen as a shorthand for border-top, border-right... border-width, border-style, border-color are all shorthand for edges, and can be set via the 4 properties individually.
 Notably, outline is similar to border in that it is composed of -width, -style, -color, but that in contrast to border, neither it itself nor its three subproperties are shorthands for the sides, nor are there individual properties for the sides - you either set the outline on all sides, or none at all.
-Outlines can be moved away from its box via outline-offset: <length>
+Outlines can be moved away from its box via outline-offset: ‹length›

 ######## border-image